-ANZ's low sale price of luxury Hisco house by raises questions
+ANZ's low sale price of luxury Hisco St Heliers house raises questions

 The revelation that a house owned by ANZ New Zealand was sold to ex-chief executive David Hisco's wife for a lower than market price is raising more questions about the nature of his employment deal and sudden departure.

-A Terranet Summary Report shows that a luxury St Heliers mansion was purchased by ANZ NZ owned subsidiary company Arawata Assets in 2011 for $7.5 million.
+A Terranet Summary Report shows that a luxury St Heliers mansion was purchased by ANZ New Zealand owned subsidiary company, Arawata Assets, in 2011 for $7.5 million.

-Despite a booming property market over the next six years the property was on sold to Hisco's wife Deborah Veronica Walsh in July 2017 for just $6.9 million.
+Despite a booming property market over the next six years the property was on-sold to Hisco's wife Deborah Veronica Walsh in July 2017 for just $6.9 million.

 As of July 1 2017 the property at 269 St Heliers Bay Rd had a Rating Valuation of $10.75 million, according to Terranet.

-Hisco who earned more than $3 million last year, left his job under a cloud relating to his expenses - including the use of chauffeur driven cars and private wine storage.
+Hisco, who earned more than $3 million last year, left his job under a cloud relating to his expenses - including the use of chauffeur-driven cars and private wine storage.

 Companies office records show that Hisco's replacement, now-acting chief executive Antonia Watson, was a director of Arawata Assets at the time of the sale.